Winipedia/pyrig/docs/config-files/publish-workflow.md

 4. Value: Your PyPI token (starts with pypi-)
 5. Click "Add secret"
 ```

+**Note:** As of pyrig 2.2.14+, the workflow no longer fails when `PYPI_TOKEN` is missing - it simply skips the publish step.
+This is intentional to allow workflows to run successfully even if you're not ready to publish yet.

 ### Issue: Package already exists on PyPI